hlascelles/karina_personal_website/_posts/travel/2022-08-14-south-africa.md

 * Capitec bank ATMs charge 50 rand per withdrawal.
 * Best grocery stores: Woolworth and Checkers.
 In particular, I ate a lot of macadamia nut butter.
 * Even if it is not on the menu, every place has rooibos tea - in case you need a drink free of alcohol, caffeine and sugar.
 If you do need caffeine, but get a blank stare after ordering a black tea, ask for Five Roses (most popular local brand).
 * In Johannesburg the best areas to stay are Parkhurst, Greenside and Parkview.
 Brenthurst Gardens is still on my to-visit list, booking is required to visit.
+Johannesburg prides itself for being the [largest man-made urban forest in the world](https://www.justtrees.co.za/blog/2019/04/11/joburg-the-largest-man-made-urban-forest-in-the-world/).
+The best time to visit Johannesburg is from late September to mid-November, when Jacaranda trees are flowering.